 The first stage of Brisbane Metro is underway and will provide a 21-kilometre service connecting 18 stations along dedicated busways between Eight Mile Plains and Roma Street, and Royal Brisbane and Women’s Hospital and University of Queensland.
 All of Brisbane will benefit from a greater transport network, with easy links between Metro, bus and train services.

-- Reducing congestion bottlenecks in the city with a better planned network
+- Reduced congestion bottlenecks in the city for a better-planned network

 - Making it easier to travel with turn-up-and-go services and 24 hours on the weekend — no timetables needed

 Brisbane Metro will be a key part of Brisbane’s greater transport network connecting the city to the suburbs.
 New high-capacity and high-frequency Metro services will run along dedicated busways and link with suburban bus and train services as part of a better-planned network.

 Brisbane Metro was announced in early 2016 to address congestion bottlenecks in the city and constraints on the bus network, along with meeting the demand for frequent and reliable travel to the city.

 In May 2017, Council released the Brisbane Metro Business Case.
 This followed a 12 month detailed assessment of the benefits, costs and impacts of delivering the project.

 In March 2018, the project was confirmed as a high priority project on the Infrastructure Australia Priority List.

 The Draft Design Report released in April 2018, describes the construction and operation of Brisbane Metro in detail.
 The report was available for consultation: